bberak/6502-hello-world/README.md

 # 6502-hello-world

-A repo with tools for aiding 65xx cpu development
+A repo for holding my 6502 hello world code

 ## Prerequisites